-- 13. Paragraph 7 of the guidelines which govern the artists exemption scheme sets out the criteria to be met in order for a non-fiction book to qualify for the artists exemption scheme and states:

-- (2) The criteria are:

-- (a) that the work, in the opinion of the Revenue Commissioners, following consultation with the Arts Council, is a work in one or more of the following categories:
+- 11. Paragraph 7 of the Guidelines which govern the artists exemption scheme sets out the criteria to be met in order for a non-fiction book to qualify for the artists exemption scheme and states: - (2) The criteria include: - (a) that the work, in the opinion of the Revenue Commissioners, following consultation with the Arts Council, is a work in one or more of the following categories:

-- (i)arts criticism,

-- (ii)arts history,

-- (iii) arts subject work, being a work the subject matter of which is, or is any combination of, visual arts, theatre, literature, music, dance, opera, film, circus or architecture,

-- (iv)artists' diaries,
+... (iv)artists' diaries,

-- (v)belles-lettres essays,

-- (vi)literary translation,

-- (vii)literary criticism,